cpfaff/mspm/README.md

 The workflow folder contains your complete analysis script.
 The separate files in here are prepended with numbers for an ordering.
 The files are named after typical stages of a scientific data analysis workflow.
 You can use the files to organized your script.
-For references in between the files there is also the a convenient function called `project_content()` (see description below).
+For references in between the files there is also a convenient function called `project_content()` (see description below).

 ### References